Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.CallingServer/README.md

 To create a new Communication Service, you can use the [Azure Portal][communication_resource_create_portal], the [Azure PowerShell][communication_resource_create_power_shell], or the [.NET management client library][communication_resource_create_net].

 ### Key concepts
-`CallClient` provides the functionality to make call related operations.
+`CallingServerClient` provides the functionality to make call connection, join call connection or initialize a server call.

 ### Using statements
 ```C# Snippet:Azure_Communication_ServerCalling_Tests_UsingStatements